elastic/elastic-package/docs/howto/system_testing.md

 ### Kubernetes service deployer

 The Kubernetes service deployer requires the `_dev/deploy/k8s` directory to be present.
-It can include additional `*.yaml` files to deploy custom applications in the Kubernetes cluster (e.g. Nginx deployment).
-If no resource definitions (`*.yaml` files ) are needed, the `_dev/deploy/k8s` directory must contain an `.empty` file (to preserve the `k8s` directory under version control).

-The Kubernetes service deployer needs [kind](https://kind.sigs.k8s.io/) to be installed and the cluster to be up and running:
+It needs to include either a `kustomization.yaml` file or an `.empty` file.
+The first is needed to ensure the deployment of each resource.
+In case there are no resources to deploy, then the `.empty` file should be present in `_dev/deploy/k8s` of the datastream directory.

 ```bash
 wget -qO-  https://raw.githubusercontent.com/elastic/elastic-package/main/scripts/kind-config.yaml | kind create cluster --config -